Do you stock these cheap pantry staples? You should! Because these basic staples will help you make easy homemade meals fast!

-A few of the ones that use regularly: basil, oregano, Italian seasoning, onion powder, garlic powder, chili powder, cumin, red pepper, cinnamon, nutmeg)
+A few of the ones that I use regularly: basil, oregano, Italian seasoning, onion powder, garlic powder, chili powder, cumin, red pepper, cinnamon, nutmeg.

 This is another ingredient that I use to make homemade salad dressings.
-I also use it for various other recipes and it works great for a natural cleaner too!
+I also use it for various other recipes and it works great as a natural cleaner too!

-I have quite a few Mexican type dishes that use salsa in them, so I like to always keep this on hand.
+I have quite a few Mexican-inspired dishes that call for salsa, so I like to always keep this on hand.
 Plus…..chips and salsa!

 These are super inexpensive and way cheaper than buying fresh tomatoes.
 I love using them in recipes to give a bit of added flavor and color.